landawn/abacus-jdbc/README.md

 // Or if select all columns from user:
 String query = PSC.selectFrom(User.class).where(CF.eq("firstName")).sql();

-// Sql scripts can also placed in sql mapper xml file and then associated with a DAO object.
+// Sql scripts can also be placed in sql mapper xml file and then associated with a DAO object.
 UserDao userDao =  JdbcUtil.createDao(UserDao.class, dataSource, sqlMapper);
 ```
 `userSqlMapper.xml`